-In June 2014, the ARC Physics & Astronomy Club successfully launched and retrieved a small three Kg payload balloon in California's Mojave Desert.
+In June 2014 the ARC Physics and Astronomy Club successfully launched and retrieved a 3 kg payload balloon in California's Mojave Desert.
 With a flight duration of approximately two hours, the balloon was equipped with commercial GPS, flight cameras, and an aerogel chamber for microbial capture.
-Components were controlled via Raspberry Pi microcomputer utilizing Python code developed by the group.

-Aiming to develop a praxis of balloon flight at American River College, in 2014-2015 we learned about HASP and subsequently established a collaboration with our experienced senior partners in Italy and Portugal.
+Components were controlled via Raspberry Pi microcomputer, utilizing Python code developed by the group.
+Focused on developing a praxis of balloon flight at American River College, the club learned about HASP in 2014 and subsequently established a collaboration with our experienced senior partners in Italy and Portugal.
+The Portuguese and Italian team members have an existing collaboration dating for more than a decade, having developed a number of joint projects in astronomy.

-The current student-based team consists primarily of S.T.E.M. undergraduates who have greatly expanded the work from previous years and has been meeting for several hours each week since March of this year to advance the interests of this project.
-Working individually and in groups, students have been developing skills in firmware and logic design, software design and development, schematic design, technical illustration, simulation development, and hardware assembly.
+The current student-based team at American River College consists primarily of S.T.E.M. undergraduates who have significantly expanded the work from previous years.
+In order to advance the interests of this project, the group has been meeting for several hours each week since March 2017.
+Working individually and in groups, students have been developing skills in firmware and logic design, software design and development, schematic design, technical illustration and CADD, simulation development, and hardware assembly.